NirajCeemalapati/Machine-Learning-Projects/README.md

-"To work with any project, you must first download the dataset from Kaggle."
+"To work with any project, you must first download the dataset from Kaggle"